vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 worship performed on behalf of others, the priest capable of such self-trans formation acts as mediator for those who wish to make offerings to the Lord  but who are not able (because not initiated) to engage in direct transactions  with Siva.
 The worshiper who performs p&ja on his own behalf meets with  and makes his offerings directly to Siva.

-This pattern of daily worship, by which the worshiper and Siva follow  converging paths to meet on a common ritual plane, parallels the modified  dualistic metaphysics of Saiva siddhanta and contrasts with both monist  schools such as Advaita Vedanta and more bhakti-onented dualist schools.
+This pattern of daily worship, by which the worshiper and Siva follow  converging paths to meet on a common ritual plane, parallels the modified  dualistic metaphysics of Śaiva siddhanta and contrasts with both monist  schools such as Advaita Vedanta and more bhakti-onented dualist schools.
 Ritual procedures do not negate the fundamental separateness of the wor shiper and Siva but do diminish the adventitious differences between them.

-As we have seen, Saivas presume an ontological separation between souls  and Siva, both before and after liberation.
+As we have seen, Śaivas presume an ontological separation between souls  and Siva, both before and after liberation.
 Even when the soul becomes an  autonomous Siva through moksa, it remains distinct from Siva.
 Similarly,

 136 · Chapter Four